Ireland cricket team

 Further success in the shortest format meant the Ireland team also qualified for the 2009, 2010, 2012, 2014, 2016, 2021, 2022, and 2024 (Note: The 2020 T20 World Cup was due to be held in Australia, but due to the COVID-19 pandemic, it was delayed to 2021 and held in India.
 Australia held the 2022 T20 World Cup.)
-World Twenty20 competitions, and have qualified for the future 2026 T20 World Cup by ICC men's T20 world rankings.
+World Twenty20 competitions, and qualified for the 2026 T20 World Cup by ICC men's T20 world rankings.

 Before attaining Test status, Ireland also played first-class international cricket in the ICC Intercontinental Cup, which they have won four times between 2005 and 2013.
 Due to their successes in the first-class ICC Intercontinental Cup competition, and further high-profile wins at the World Cups of 2011 (against England) and 2015 (against West Indies and Zimbabwe), they were labelled the "leading Associate" and stated their intention to become a full member by 2020.
 This intention was realised in June 2017, when the ICC unanimously decided to award Ireland and Afghanistan Full Member status, which allows them to participate in Test matches.
-Ireland's first test was a home fixture at The Village, Malahide between 11–15 May 2018 against Pakistan, and they have played tests somewhat sporadically since.
+Ireland's first Test was a home fixture at The Village, Malahide between 11–15 May 2018 against Pakistan, and they have played Tests somewhat sporadically since.
 Their first test victory was against fellow new boys Afghanistan in Sharjah on 12 March 2024.

-Ireland remain the only test playing nation, where the women's team have played a test match before the men's team.
-Ireland was a women's test nation seventeen years before the men, playing their only test also against Pakistan.
+Ireland remain the only Test playing nation, where the women's team have played a Test match before the men's team.
+Ireland was a women's Test nation seventeen years before the men, playing their only Test also against Pakistan.